Eddie Mathews: Coaching and managing

 In 1971, Mathews became a coach, and then in the midseason of 1972, manager of the Atlanta Braves.
-Mathews is one of the very few players to have played, coached, and managed for the same baseball team.
 The Braves were 47–57 under Lum Harris and in fourth place in the National League West Division when Mathews took command on August 7.
 The 1972 Braves finished 23–27 under Mathews as manager, ending up 25 games behind the Cincinnati Reds.
 The 1973 Braves then finished fifth (76–85), 221/2 games out of first place.

 Mathews was the Braves' manager when Hank Aaron hit his 715th home run on April 8, 1974.
 But on July 21, 1974, Mathews was fired when the team went into a slump and fell into fourth place with a 50–49 record.
 Aaron and Darrell Evans both criticized the decision to terminate Mathews.
 Evans said that Mathews was a friend and Aaron said that the decision was "a blow to me."
 Mathews stated the Braves indicated there would be a job for him within the organization, but he said he was not sure what he would do next.
 The Braves went 149–161 (.481) during Mathews' time at the helm.